 Below are some basic questions to ask a doctor who evaluates you for wrist- or hand-related symptoms.
 If any additional questions occur to you during your visit, don't hesitate to ask.

 Tests and diagnosis

+Your doctor will also perform a test called the Finkelstein test.
 In a Finkelstein test, you bend your thumb across the palm of your hand and bend your fingers down over your thumb.
 Then you bend your wrist toward your little finger.
-If this causes pain on the thumb side of your wrist, the test is considered positive.
+If this causes pain on the thumb side of your wrist, you likely have de Quervain's tenosynovitis.